Technical documentation

 |---|---|

 | Viewer | Read-only access to recovery cases, queues and reports.
-Cannot take actions or change any settings. |
+Cannot take actions or change settings. |

 Business email enforcement: Registration is restricted to business email addresses.
 Personal email domains (Gmail, Outlook, iCloud, Yahoo, Hotmail and others) are rejected at account creation before any database write occurs.
 This check is enforced server-side and cannot be bypassed.

 Login rate limiting and account lockout: After 5 consecutive failed login attempts for a given email address, the account is locked for 15 minutes.
-Lockout state is stored in the database against the user record — it persists across serverless cold starts and multiple Vercel instances.
+Lockout state is stored in the database against the user record, it persists across serverless cold starts and multiple Vercel instances.
 Attempt counters reset to zero on the next successful authentication.
 Failed attempts against unknown email addresses are silently dropped.

 | Property | Detail |